digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-domain-oriented-architecture.md

 - A new folder is created called `domains`.
 In that we have a folder for each domain, e.g. `beratungshilfe`, `fluggastrechte`.
 In those we have more folders depicting the specific flows of the domain, e.g. `vorabcheck` and `formular`.
 - Configurations that are useful for multiple domains or flows, like `beratungshilfe`, `prozesskostenhilfe` or domain-irrelevant things like `persoenlicheDaten`, shall be moved into a dedicated `shared` folder.
 - Things that are now specific to one service should reside in the `domains` folder.
 That includes:
+  - specification of flowType for e.g. Vorabcheck progress and cms slug
   - domain specific data, for example airports
   - pdf filling logic + handout generation
-  - Vorabcheck progress configuration
-  - Flow transition logic
+  - flow transition logic
   - `WEITERE_PERSONEN_START_INDEX` in the ArraySummaryDataItems
   - `FluggastrechteResultPage` in components
   - probably some more
-- A Readme on "how to add a new domain/form" would be beneficial.
+- A Readme on "how to add a new domain/flow" would be beneficial.

 Expected Benefits: